python-telegram-bot/python-telegram-bot/README.rst

 - `DevOps Reaction Bot <https://github.com/leandrotoledo/gae-devops-reaction-telegram-bot>`_ sends latest or random posts from `DevOps Reaction <http://devopsreactions.tumblr.com/>`_.
 Running on `Google App Engine <https://cloud.google.com/appengine>`_ (billing has to be enabled for fully Socket API support).

+- `TwitterForwarderBot <https://github.com/franciscod/telegram-twitter-forwarder-bot>`_ forwards you tweets from people that you have subscribed to.

 ================
 _`Documentation`
 ================